 My second trip in April is to Cinque Terre.
-Due to a great flight deal, my boyfriend and I fly to Nice, France and drive from there to Italy.
+Due to a great flight deal, my boyfriend and I fly to Nice, France, and drive from there to Italy.
 We have 5 whole days, but due to horrible weather and a longer than anticipated drive, we only have 3 full days in Cinque Terre.
-But we enjoy it to the max.
-We eat our weight in ice cream and manage to hike part of the Cinque Terre trails.
-Yes, it is busy but the colours and cute villages make up for it 10 fold!

 12 days of uninterrupted solo backpacking across Europe.
 It really is the trip of a lifetime as I visit Munich (Germany), Vienna (Austria), Budapest (Hungary), Bucharest (Romania) to finish with a couple of days in Istanbul (Turkey).